After the War (video game): Gameplay

+Plot

+he game takes place in 2019 in Manhattan after a nuclear war.
+The planet is devastated and in ruins.
+The player's protagonist is Jonathan Rogers, better known as "Jungle Rogers."
+His mission is to reach launch platform XV-238, located at the control base of the schizophrenic assassin Professor McJerin, and escape to the outer colonies in space.

 Development

 Versions

 There are numerous differences between the versions released, depending on which system the version was developed for.
 For example, some 16-bit versions featured digitized voices while others did not.
 Some ports featured more complex graphical effects, such as the Amstrad CPC version, which included both mode 0 and mode 1 graphics.

 After The War included two of the classic "FX brands" of Dinamic, commercial names that Dinamic used for some features of its games in marketing.
 These included FX Double Load, consisting of two separate parts to take advantage of computer memory, and FX Giant Sprites, that made use of very large sprites which had the potential to take up ¾ of the total play area height.

 The FX Giant Sprites trick was achieved by using sprites that were composed of a set of small parts which allowed for the reuse of said parts in other characters.
 For example, many enemies share the same trouser and leg animations.
 In some ports, a problem with the vertical sync of the monitor lets the player easily see this trick as sometimes characters can be rendered and divided into two clearly different slices.

 A few computer magazines published notes about a coin-op version of the game that was never released outside Spain, although a coin-op of the game could be played many years before the worldwide home release in the Parque de Atracciones de Madrid, graphically identical to the 16-bit computers counterpart.